 - Golden Rest: Uses a “certified” review system on their website, with product averages ranging from 1-5 stars.
 Mentions include mixed service experiences, and some delivery issues.
 Reviews on third party sites tend to average around 3-3.5 stars.

 As adjustable beds can be relatively expensive, we believe the parts that actually receive wear, such as the motor and remote should have transparent coverage information included in the warranty and a minimum of 2 years to ensure your bed works well.
 Many owners felt they had been misled as a 20-year warranty from some companies excluded motors and electronics after the just the first 1-5 years.

-- Amerisleep: 1 year full coverage, 2 year full motor, 5 years full parts.
+- Amerisleep: 1 year full coverage, 3 year parts.

 - Sleep Comfort: 1 year full coverage, lifetime full parts (shipping extra).

 - TempurPedic: 1 year full coverage, 3 years parts.

 - Costco: 1-2 years full, 2-5 years parts

 After checking the facts, BedEd.org finds that the ratings presented by the Best Mattress Brand blog to be accurate, and even generous on some accounts in regards to reviews.
 We found it very interesting that Amerisleep adjustable beds have the highest reviews, but lowest starting price, and one of the best warranties.
 Reviews for all beds did mention the health benefits of sleeping in personalized positions, though they varied on service, reviews, and sales experiences.